wildducktheories/particles/README.md

 * boy-girl family <=> calm particle
 * girl-girl family <=> happy particle

-The amusing this about the linked problem and the simulated universe is that you one can have two sampling processes which accurately describe the world as they have sampled it yet when the outputs of two different processes make conflicting probabilistic statements about the state of a given object, it isn't
+The amusing thing about the linked problem and the simulated universe is that you one can have two sampling processes which accurately describe the world as they have sampled it yet when the outputs of two different processes make conflicting probabilistic statements about the state of a given object, it isn't